AljanScholtens/aljanscholtens.nl/content/blog/2023-11-22-mijn-minimal-phone-experiment/index.en.md

 After two months, there are some recurring irritations:

 1. Briefly installing WhatsApp once every two weeks turns out to be more irritating than expected because of synchronization issues.
 This effectively causes me to lose all my messages every two weeks, which, while not a major problem, is still irritating.
-2. I open my MacBook a little more often to see if I have received messages, which occasionally causes slight agitation at home.
+2. I open my MacBook a little more often to see if I have received messages, which occasionally causes slight anxiety at home.

 The big advantage is that I genuinely experience more peace when I'm on the go.
 While walking, there is no point in checking my phone; I am more engaged with my surroundings and thoughts.